-Humanities Guåhan received a grant of more than $40,000 from The Andrew W. Mellon Foundation to produce this program.
-Unincorporated is part of a $1.96 million nationwide initiative, “Why It Matters: Civic and Electoral Participation,” funded by The Andrew W. Mellon Foundation and presented by the Federation of State Humanities Councils.
+Humanities Guåhan received a grant of more than $40,000 from The Andrew W. Mellon Foundation to produce this program as part of a $1.96 million nationwide initiative, “Why It Matters: Civic and Electoral Participation,” which was presented by the Federation of State Humanities Councils.
 Why It Matters will provide non-partisan, free programming in 43 states and territories exploring the roles that civic and electoral engagement play in establishing and sustaining democracy.

 All webinars are available for viewing on the Humanities Guåhan Facebook page.
 Click each flyer to access the recording.

 To view the Unincorporated magazine online, click here.
 To view the printed version of the Unincorporated magazine, click here.

 A limited number of printed copies of the Unincorporated magazine are available to distribute to Guåhan’s and CNMI public schools and libraries, project partners and participants, funders, and various other local as well as national organizations and agencies.